dmitry-ivanov/laravel-db-profiler/README.md

 Enabled only for `local` environment, you don't need to bother about `production`.

-> If you wish to enable profiling on other environments, use `db-profiler.force` config variable.
+> If you want to enable profiling on other environments, use `db-profiler.force` config variable.

 ## Usage